-Because there are so many different elements to the new Sutton Hoo experience, we’re going to be gradually revealing them in stages.
+Because there are so many different elements to the new Sutton Hoo experience, we’ve been gradually revealing them in stages.

 Planning your visit

-Be amongst the first walkers to head out on our brand new River View walking trail across parts of the estate not previously open.
+Take the chance to head out on our River View walking trail, which opened for the first time in spring 2019.
 With stunning views across the river Deben towards Woodbridge, this new walk will be your chance to indulge in some peaceful exploration, finding your new favourite view.
-There are guided tours too, offering the chance to investigate the history of the Royal Burial Ground.

 You'll also see our specially commissioned new sculpture representing the Anglo-Saxon ship buried here.
 At 27m long, it matches the size of the original ship and now sits in the courtyard, waiting to greet you as you arrive.